Panhandle Behavioral Health Alliance

 Panhandle Mental Health Guide

-Use the search box for a service directory of mental health and substance use resources in the Texas Panhandle!
+Use this search box for a service directory of mental health and substance use disorder resources in the Texas Panhandle!

-If the widget is not working, please go to www.PanhandleMentalHealthGuide.org
+If the search box is not working, please go to www.PanhandleMentalHealthGuide.org

 Meet Rosie the Resilient!